marciofrayze/rackstep/README.md

 Main goals are:
 - be dead simple.
 - keep the source small.
-- implement only the necessary; No overcomplication.
+- implement only the necessary; no overcomplication.

 If you like ruby frameworks like Sinatra, you may like RackStep.